-It’s not all gloom in Phuket when it rains… as any tropical countries you still can expect some good sunny days in rainy season, but better be prepared if it lasts.
-Here is my little list of suggestions… maybe you should print it and keep it somewhere in your bags!
+It’s not all gloom in Phuket when it rains; as in any tropical country you can expect some rainy days in high season and some sunny days in rainy season, but better be prepared if it lasts.
+Here is our little list of suggestions… maybe you should print it and keep it somewhere in your bags!
 Note that you will need a car to do some of these…

 Probably the most obvious activity on a rainy day, for both men and women.
 I recommend to my friends not to book this activity in advance, keep it for that occasional rainy day!
 But if you stay in a Spa Resort, make a booking early if you think rain is here to stay.
 All the hotel guests will have the same idea! (read more)